sharpcdf/jitter/README.md

 ## Notes
 - Jitter is still in development, and there will most likely be bugs.
 If you encounter an unkown bug, please open an issue :)
-- While you are able to download multiple versions of a repository, it will most likely cause conflicts and errors.
+- While you are able to download multiple versions of a repository, it will most likely cause conflicts.
 If this happens, you can simply remove the unneeded package from Jitter.

 - Jitter commands are not fully documented yet, but luckily you can look in `jitter.nim` and see the different commands and subcommands that are usable.
 - As of right now, Jitter only supports github repositories.
-A new search source will be added with every new release of the installer.
+New sources may be added with future releases.
 - The update command currently does not do anything.
 - All listed flags in `jtr help` currently do not work.